Bande dessinée: Comics from Japan

 Japanese manga started to receive more attention from the early to mid-1990s onward.
 Recently, more manga has been translated and published, with a particular emphasis on independent authors like Jiro Taniguchi.
 Manga now represents more than one fourth of comics sales in France.
 French comics that draw inspiration from Japanese manga are called manfra (or also franga, manga français or global manga).
 In addition, in an attempt to unify the Franco-Belgian and Japanese schools, cartoonist Frédéric Boilet started the movement La nouvelle manga.
-Illustrative of the market share the manga has conquered is that Dargaud has in 1996 spun off their manga French-language publications into a specialized publisher of it own, Kana, currently co-existing alongside the already established specialist Delcourt, and since 2000 joined by specialists Pika Édition, Kurokawa, Kazé and Ki-oon.
+Illustrative of the market share the manga has conquered is that Dargaud has in 1996 spun off their manga French-language publications into a specialised publisher of it own, Kana, currently co-existing alongside the already established specialist Delcourt, and since 2000 joined by specialists Pika Édition, Kurokawa, Kazé, and Ki-oon.
 In 2014, Delcourt acquired the earliest known such specialist Tonkam, which had already been established in 1993.